pkp/pkp-docs/admin-guide/3.3/en/troubleshooting.md

 show variables like 'collation%';
 ```

 The goal of fixing character encoding problems is to ensure that the data stored in the database matches the character set settings of the database, i.e. that we’re storing utf8 data in a utf8 database.
-Once this has been achieved, we want to ensure that the OJS config.inc.php settings match the data and db settings, i.e. client, connection, database character set settings are all set to utf8 in config.inc.php.
+Once this has been achieved, we want to ensure that the OJS `config.inc.php` settings match the data and db settings, i.e. client, connection, database character set settings are all set to utf8 in `config.inc.php`.

 ### Introduction to Character Sets and Encodings